Fabrizio-Caruso/CROSS-LIB/README.md

 For more details we refer to: https://github.com/Fabrizio-Caruso/CROSS-CHASE/blob/master/docs/PREREQUISITES.md

+### Compilation tests

+You can test many targets if you have installed `GCC` by simply running `make simple_test`, which will build targets that only depend on `GCC`.

+If you want to run multiple tests that depend on multiple cross-compilers by running `make test` (very long execution time).

+More details on tests are in:  https://github.com/Fabrizio-Caruso/CROSS-CHASE/blob/master/docs/TESTS.md

 ### Build all targets for a given system

 You can build all targets for a given system with